 Read the latest Mull Adopt-a-Beach Bulletin here

 Marine Conservation Society.
 We also seek to encourage participation in the Marine Conservation Society’s data gathering programmes (Beach Watch, Great British Beach Clean).
-This is important work which has already provided evidence which led to the 5p carrier bag charge, and the resulting 80% drop in carrier bag use.
-It could also lead to an introduction of a deposit return system for plastic bottles.
-Data on litter from a particular source can be used to directly lobby the company concerned, or relevant regulatory authority for change.
+This is important work which provides evidence to drive change – for example the Scottish government is now introducing a deposit return system for plastic bottles.

 Tell us what you already do.
 Do you already carry out beach cleans?
 Great!
 Carry on the good work and just let us know which stretches of shore line you look after.
 Do let us know if you need any more help.

 Adopt a beach!
 Look after a small stretch of shore in your local area just once or twice a year.
 You can do this on your own or organise your own beach cleans.
 We would love to allocate new beach watchers to currently uncared for shoreline.

 Tell us about beach litter.
 Can you let us know where the marine litter hotspots are?
 Perhaps you know an area that needs cleared but you can’t tackle it on your own.
 We can help organise beach cleans.
 It maybe in an out of the way spot, but even if very few people see the litter it is still important that it is removed.

 Survey your litter.
 If you can, include a 100m survey stretch in your beach clean and submit the data to the Marine Conservation Society Beachwatch at any time of year.
 Or survey your beach to coincide with the Great British Beach Clean, and submit the data then.
 We can provide help or are willing to do the boring computer work for you if you like!

 Or join in our beach clean as part of the Great British Beach Clean.
 It takes place over the course of a weekend every mid-September.